2 Days Traversing Taormina

 CLIFFSIDE CHATEAU: NH Collection Taormina (premium room with terrace and jacuzzi, $1,049.66 for 2 nights split among 2 people)

-For a luxurious 5-star experience—although one that’s still three times cheaper than the White Lotus San Domenico hotel!—look no further than the NH Collection Taormina.
-Located in the heart of beautiful Taormina mere minutes away from pretty much every main attraction the town has to offer, this boutique hotel combines early 20th century features with modern touches to create a truly sophisticated aesthetic.
+For a luxurious 5-star experience—although one that’s still 3x cheaper than the White Lotus San Domenico hotel!—look no further than the NH Collection Taormina.
+Located in the heart of beautiful Taormina mere minutes away from pretty much every main attraction in town, this boutique hotel combines early 20th century features with modern touches to create a truly sophisticated aesthetic.

 What to Do in Taormina?